Here's Some Bad News For Coconut Water Fans

-From coconut water to Starbucks drinks, we are having a love affair with coconuts.
-All Market Inc., which owns Vita Coco, estimates that the U.S. market alone is worth $1.2 billion (£912 million), according to a Bloomberg report.
+From coconut water to Starbucks drinks, the U.S. is having a love affair with coconuts.
+All Market Inc., which owns Vita Coco, estimates that the U.S. market is worth $1.2 billion, according to a Bloomberg report.
 But soon, there may not be enough coconuts in the Caribbean — our biggest source of the fruit — to quench our thirst.

 The report names droughts, storms, and Lethal Yellowing disease as a few culprits of the shortage.